vikaschavan/vikaschavan.github.io/_posts/welcome.md

 As one of the most famous Data Scientist has put it:

-> "Dream in years, plan in months Evaluate in weeks and ship daily.”
+> "Dream in years, plan in months, Evaluate in weeks and ship daily.”
 --- DJ Patil

 Let's start our exploration!